 Trivari i.e. Operculina turpenthum and katuki are the two major drugs with which the treatment of jaundice should start.
 One to two teaspoonfuls of the powder of the drugs may be administered with hot water twice daily.
 A well-known combination of drugs used by Ayurveda for the treatment of jaundice is Avipattikar Churna and Arogyavardliini Vati.
 The Churna should be given in one-teaspoonful doses twice a day with hot water.
 Arogyavardhini Vati is available in 250 mg strength, and two tablets should be given thrice daily with hot water or with honey.
 Other drugs used in the treatment of jaundice can be named as Vasaka or Adhatoda vasica, Kakamachi or Solatium nigrum, and triphala or the three myrobalans.
 Any or all the above drugs may be prescribed depending upon the condition of the patient.

-: Sweet substances and liquids like sugarcane juice, fruit juice, and dry grapes should form the mainstay of the patient`s diet.
+Diet and Other Regimen: Sweet substances and liquids like sugarcane juice, fruit juice, and dry grapes should form the mainstay of the patient's diet.
 Spices, fats, alcohol, and tobacco are contraindicated.
 Buttermilk is the best drink for a patient suffering from jaundice.
 No oil should be there in the diet.
 People should feed on boiled vegetables like potato, papaya, etc.